International Business (BA)

 Students taking the 71-hour international business major choose one of seven tracks: economic development, entrepreneurship, finance, management, marketing, missions, or political economy.
 Within the international business program, students study such subject areas as principles of accounting, finance and economics, foundations of leadership, microcomputer applications, business law, argument and persuasion for business, strategic management and marketing principles, as well as courses specific to their track.
 A 29-hour international business minor and a 17-hour endorsement are also available.

-View the course requirements and layout for each track, course descriptions, a sample four-year plan, as well as learn more about the international business program at Spring Arbor University in the course catalog taken from the undergraduate catalog.
+View the course requirements and layout for each track, course descriptions, a sample four-year plan, as well as learn more about the international business program at Spring Arbor University in the undergraduate catalog.

 If you are interested in meeting people from different cultures, traveling to foreign countries, taking risks, accepting challenging assignments, this program may be what you have been looking for.
 The program will prepare graduates primarily for one of the three career paths: 1) working domestically or globally for a business or non-profits, 2) self-employed entrepreneur engaging in international business and 3) combining business and biblical principles to advance God’s kingdom.